-In rare instances the court may issue a restricted license on a DUI 2nd at the time of conviction so that the client does not have to come back to the court to obtain a restricted license in the future.
+In rare instances the court may issue a restricted license on a DUI 2nd at the time of conviction so that the client does not have to come back to the court to obtain a restricted license at a later date.
 If this situation occurs, the interlock installation should not be authorized by the ASAP until the hard-suspension time has expired.